jayantsinha1001/SauceLab/README.md

 # clear all the IDE CACHE
 # Run the feature file by clicking on play button
 # Also run the project by running the testrunner file
-# After successfull run ,  report will be generating with all the steps logd
+# After successfull run ,  report will be generating with all the steps loged in Report folder
 # Better to use intellij IDE